iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### iModelHub

-iModelHub is the control center for iModels.
+iModelHub is for users who want their iModels hosted by Bentley in Azure.
 It is responsible for coordinating concurrent access to iModels and changes made to them in [ChangeSets](https://www.itwinjs.org/learning/glossary/#changeset). iModel connectors interact with iModelHub using the iModel.js API.
 The Connector SDK provides a framework through which a Connector can easily maintain this interaction.
 For more information about iModelHub, please see <https://www.itwinjs.org/learning/imodelhub/>

 #### iModel